How to Start Up Your Sprinkler System in the Spring

 5. Slowly Fill the Pipes

-Now that you have the PVB prepped and ready for water, you can head to the main turn-on/shut-off valve for the system.
-Most often the valve will be located in a basement, crawl space, or meter room.
+Now that you have the PVB prepped and ready for water, you can head to the system's main turn-on/shut-off valve.
+Most often, the valve will be located in a basement, crawl space, or meter room.

-Now it’s time to head back to the PVB.
-You will need to open the lower ball valve.
-You want to do this slowly but steadily.
-Water will flow into the main housing and the float assembly will seat up once the valve is fully on.
-Be careful—if you open the valve too fast, you could cause damage to the float assembly or even get injured.
+Now, it’s time to head back to the PVB.
+You will need to open the lower ball valve slowly but steadily.
+Once the valve is fully on, water will flow into the main housing, and the float assembly will seat up.
+Be careful—if you open the valve too fast, you could damage the float assembly or even get injured.

 Once you have completed this step, it’s time to open the other, outgoing ball valve.
 You will need to open this valve in the same manner as the first valve.
 Turn the handle until water begins to flow, and hold onto the outgoing pipe so you can feel when the watering stops flowing.
 After the flow has stopped, you can open the valve the rest of the way.